Characterizing the effect of retractions on publishing careers: Results

-It is apparent that authors who survive a retraction, on average, maintain a greater number of previous collaborators and gain a higher number of new collaborators.
+It is evident that authors who survive a retraction tend to maintain, on average, a greater number of previous collaborators and gain a higher number of new collaborators.
 However, it is essential to examine the characteristics of these retained and newly formed relationships among retracted authors in comparison to their matched counterparts.
-As such, we focus on three key characteristics: the academic age (seniority), number of papers (productivity), and number of citations (impact) of collaborators in both groups (and when multiple closest matches exist, we average over these to calculate a single statistic).
-Additionally, we analyze these characteristics across different categories of the retracted authors versus non-retracted authors.
-Specifically, we consider the early-career (0--3 years of experience at the time of retraction), mid-career (4-9 years of experience), and senior (10 or more years of experience) authors separately.
-We also consider different reasons for retraction: misconduct, plagiarism, and mistake separately.
+Therefore, in our next analysis (Figure 4), we focus on three key characteristics: the academic age (seniority), number of papers (productivity), and number of citations (impact) of the collaborators of both retracted authors and their matched non-retracted counterparts.
+Additionally, we analyze these characteristics across different groups.
+Specifically, we consider early-career (0-3 years of experience at the time of retraction), mid-career (4-9 years of experience), and senior (10 or more years of experience) authors separately.
+We also examine different reasons for retraction---misconduct, plagiarism, and mistake---as well as the level of attention the retraction received (high vs.~low).

+Overall, our findings indicate that, although retracted authors have larger collaboration networks, in terms of the seniority and productivity of their retained collaborators, these networks are qualitatively weaker.
+Importantly, these differences are not a result of differences in the quality of collaboration networks prior to retraction.
+While these characteristics are not ones we match on, as this would further decrease the sample of retracted authors with suitable matches, we demonstrate that the distribution of these characteristics prior to retraction are the same in terms of seniority and productivity, and are closely similar in terms of impact (Supplementary Figure 12).
+As for newly gained collaborators, we do not find credible evidence for differences in this respect but retracted authors gain more impactful collaborators overall.